Justin Verlander: 2019: Third no-hitter, 3,000 strikeouts, second Cy Young award, and World Series

 On September 1, in a road game against the Toronto Blue Jays, Verlander threw his third career no-hitter.
-He allowed one base-runner, a walk to Cavan Biggio in the first inning, and struck out 14 batters.
+He allowed one base-runner, a walk to Cavan Biggio in the first inning, and struck out 14 batters in the 2–0 victory.
 The Astros' only runs came on a two-run home run by Abraham Toro in the top of the ninth inning.
 This was Verlander's second career no-hitter against the Blue Jays making him just the third pitcher of the modern era to no-hit the same team twice, and the first to pitch both no-hitters against the same team on the road.
 He is the sixth pitcher ever to throw three or more no-hitters in their career.
 He continued his dominance into his next start, setting an Astros franchise record on September 7 for consecutive batters retired in a row, at 32.
 Teammate Ryan Pressly tied this record in 2022.

 On September 28, in his final start of the 2019 regular season, Verlander struck out Kole Calhoun in the bottom of the 4th inning against the Los Angeles Angels for his 3,000th career strikeout becoming the 18th pitcher in history to strike out 3,000 hitters.
 Verlander struck Calhoun out again in the bottom of the 6th for his 300th strikeout of the season, a new career-high, becoming the second player in Major League history after Randy Johnson to achieve his first 300 strikeout season in the same game as recording a 3,000th career strikeout.
 Verlander and teammate Gerrit Cole became the first pair of starting pitchers to strike out 300+ hitters in the same season since Randy Johnson and Curt Schilling achieved the feat in 2002 for the Arizona Diamondbacks.

 Verlander finished the 2019 season 21–6 with 300 strikeouts and a 2.58 ERA in 223 innings pitched.
 He finished first in MLB in innings pitched and games started for the fourth time in his career, first in wins for the third time in his career, and first in WHIP for the third time in his career.
 His 0.803 WHIP was the lowest in a major league season since Pedro Martínez posted a 0.737 WHIP in 2000.
 Verlander also led the American League with a 7.14 strikeouts-to-walks ratio.
 He was also first in MLB in WAR for pitchers (7.8) and lowest hits per nine innings (5.529).
 Batters hit .171 against him, the lowest average in the major leagues, and his left on-base percentage of 88.4% was also best in the majors.
 He allowed the highest fly ball percentage of all major league pitchers (45.2%), which contributed to a career-high 36 home runs allowed.